'I thought I could do what I want' - England star Grealish admits he needed to transform off the pitch | Goal.com

 "I just have to stay level headed.
 I know a lot of eyes will now be on myself both on and off the pitch.
 I am old enough to control myself.
 The pressure on the pitch is what I love.
 All these big games, there’s certain people it can affect but I just thrive off it and I love the pressure."

-On the links to former Tottenham star Gascoigne's style and influence, Grealish acknowledged that he considers it a honour to be saddled with such notions, adding: "I thrive off those kinds of comparisons.
+On the links to former Tottenham star Paul Gascoigne's style and influence, Grealish acknowledged that he considers it an honour to be saddled with such notions, adding: "I thrive off those kinds of comparisons.

 "I love Gazza.
 I watched his documentary on Netflix about one million times.
 I love his character on and off the pitch.
 I love his freedom that he played on the pitch.
 He played with so much joy.
 You hear people speak about him and say he was just a joy to watch.
 I think that’s the biggest compliment you can have.